 - The infiltration is based on the Horton equation.

 - At the bottom boundary, effects of deeper groundwater layers or extraction of water can be defined.
 This bottom boundary condition is called leakage and is assumed constant in time and spatially variable.
+An elaborate explanation of Leakage can be found Leakage.

 - For modelling a soil water zone, groundwater can be combined with Interflow.